cybozu-go/nyamber/docs/design.md

   - nextStopTime < now and now < nextStartTime: stop virtualdc
   - nextStartTime < now and nextStopTime < now: stop virtualdc

+If dctest bootstrap fails, `autovirtualdc-controller` recreated `VirtualDC` resources from startTime until the time specified in `timeoutDuration` has elapsed.

 #### Runner pod (nyamber-runner)

 A component to run dctest with entrypoint.